NicholasG04/scattervolt/README.md

 ## When v2 is released, this is what the branches will mean:

-live = live on website, now.
-master = What's being worked on for the next release future = What's happening for future releases after next release vx.y = Previous releases
+live = The live webpage.
+This is currently in use on the site master = Upcoming version; bug fixes only future = New features, large changes, stuff that doesn't belong in master as a "minor fix" v#.# = Archives of previous releases (cloned from live for each version)

 ## Cycle